jethrokuan/braindump/content/posts/mnih2013_atari_deeprl.md

 ## Bibliography {#bibliography}

-<a id="orgd6137a5"></a>Andrychowicz, Marcin, Filip Wolski, Alex Ray, Jonas Schneider, Rachel Fong, Peter Welinder, Bob McGrew, Josh Tobin, OpenAI Pieter Abbeel, and Wojciech Zaremba. n.d.
+<a id="orgc344bc0"></a>Andrychowicz, Marcin, Filip Wolski, Alex Ray, Jonas Schneider, Rachel Fong, Peter Welinder, Bob McGrew, Josh Tobin, OpenAI Pieter Abbeel, and Wojciech Zaremba. n.d.
 “Hindsight Experience Replay.”
 In _Advances in Neural Information Processing Systems_, 5048–58.

-<a id="org7241430"></a>Anschel, Oron, Nir Baram, and Nahum Shimkin. n.d.
+<a id="org165a0d8"></a>Anschel, Oron, Nir Baram, and Nahum Shimkin. n.d.
 “Averaged-Dqn: Variance Reduction and Stabilization for Deep Reinforcement Learning.”
 In _Proceedings of the 34th International Conference on Machine Learning-Volume 70_, 176–85.
 JMLR. org.

-<a id="org2f09943"></a>Dabney, Will, Mark Rowland, Marc G Bellemare, and Rémi Munos. n.d.
+<a id="org7e3f541"></a>Dabney, Will, Mark Rowland, Marc G Bellemare, and Rémi Munos. n.d.
 “Distributional Reinforcement Learning with Quantile Regression.”
 In _Thirty-Second AAAI Conference on Artificial Intelligence_.

-<a id="orge8c8d98"></a>Mnih, Volodymyr, Koray Kavukcuoglu, David Silver, Alex Graves, Ioannis Antonoglou, Daan Wierstra, and Martin Riedmiller. n.d.
-“Playing Atari with Deep Reinforcement Learning.”

-<a id="org8a4647c"></a>Van Hasselt, Hado, Arthur Guez, and David Silver. n.d.
+<a id="org620cfe9"></a>Van Hasselt, Hado, Arthur Guez, and David Silver. n.d.
 “Deep Reinforcement Learning with Double Q-Learning.”
 In _Thirtieth AAAI Conference on Artificial Intelligence_.

+NO_ITEM_DATA:mnih2013playing